CounselBench: A Large-Scale Expert Evaluation and Adversarial Benchmarking of Large Language Models in Mental Health Question Answering: Abstract

 \section{Abstract}

-Large language models (LLMs) are increasingly proposed for use in mental health support, yet their behavior in realistic counseling scenarios remains largely untested.
-We introduce \textbf{\textsc{CounselBench}}, a large-scale benchmark developed with 100 mental health professionals to evaluate and stress-test LLMs in single-turn counseling.
-The first component, \textbf{\textsc{CounselBench-EVAL}}, contains 2,000 expert evaluations of responses from GPT-4, LLaMA 3, Gemini, and online human therapists to real patient questions.
-Each response is rated along six clinically grounded dimensions, with written rationales and span-level annotations.
-We find that LLMs often outperform online human therapists in perceived quality, but experts frequently flag their outputs for safety concerns such as unauthorized medical advice.
-Follow-up experiments show that LLM judges consistently overrate model responses and overlook safety issues identified by human experts.
-To probe failure modes more directly, we construct \textbf{\textsc{CounselBench-Adv}}, an adversarial dataset of 120 expert-authored counseling questions designed to trigger specific model issues.
-Evaluation across 2,880 responses from eight LLMs reveals consistent, model-specific failure patterns.
-Together, \textsc{CounselBench} establishes a clinically grounded framework for benchmarking and improving LLM behavior in high-stakes mental health settings.
+Medical question answering (QA) benchmarks often focus on multiple-choice or fact-based tasks, leaving open-ended answers to real patient questions underexplored.
+This gap is particularly critical in mental health, where patient questions often mix symptoms, treatment concerns, and emotional needs, requiring answers that balance clinical caution with contextual sensitivity.
+We present \textbf{\textsc{CounselBench}}, a large-scale benchmark developed with 100 mental health professionals to evaluate and stress-test large language models (LLMs) in realistic help-seeking scenarios.
+The first component, \textbf{\textsc{CounselBench-EVAL}}, contains 2,000 expert evaluations of answers from GPT-4, LLaMA 3, Gemini, and online human therapists on patient questions from the public forum \emph{CounselChat}.
+Each answer is rated across six clinically grounded dimensions, with span-level annotations and written rationales.
+Expert evaluations show that while LLMs achieve high scores on several dimensions, they also exhibit recurring issues, including unconstructive feedback, overgeneralization, and limited personalization or relevance.
+Responses were frequently flagged for safety risks, most notably unauthorized medical advice.
+Follow-up experiments show that LLM judges systematically overrate model responses and overlook safety concerns identified by human experts.
+To probe failure modes more directly, we construct \textbf{\textsc{CounselBench-Adv}}, an adversarial dataset of 120 expert-authored mental health questions designed to trigger specific model issues.
+Expert evaluation of 1,080 responses from nine LLMs reveals consistent, model-specific failure patterns.
+Together, \textsc{CounselBench} establishes a clinically grounded framework for benchmarking LLMs in mental health QA.

 \raisebox{-0.3\height}{ } \textbf{\mbox{Code \& Data:}} \href{https://github.com/llm-eval-mental-health/CounselBench}{https://github.com/llm-eval-mental-health/CounselBench}